ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 ![submit_cred1](/assets/get_started/submit_cred1.png)
 ![submit_cred2](/assets/get_started/submit_cred2.png)

 2. Users need to upload their identity file.
-Users need to indicate the keypair and cloud this identity file for.
+Users need to indicate the keypair and cloud that this identity file is for.
 ![id_file1](/assets/get_started/id_file1.png)
 ![id_file2](/assets/get_started/id_file2.png)

-3. Users need to upload their war file which contains the application to deploy.
+3. Users need to upload their war file which contains the application to be deployed.
 ![war](/assets/get_started/war.png)

-4. Users need to upload their SQL script that is used to setup the database.
+4. Users need to upload their SQL script that is used to setup the database for their application as defined in the war from the previous step.
+The uploaded script should contain a sequence of statements to be executed to setup the DB.
+Standard SQL statements will work for sure.
+Non-standard SQL statements may not work if it is not compatible with the installed DBMS.
 ![sql](/assets/get_started/sql.png)

 5. This is the key part.
 Users need to upload their *pattern*.